 The examples below would directly apply to stores that ship out on the day of the week they receive their recurring orders.

 These examples show when an initial order was placed, not shipped:

 - Customer places the order on a Tuesday, but your fixed weekly option is set for Sundays.

 Their second recurring order would not be generated until the Sunday of the following week, so you would interpret their initial Tuesday order as counting towards that Sunday.

 - Customer places the initial order on a Wednesday, but your fixed weekly option is set for Fridays.

 You would interpret their initial Wednesday's order as counting toward that Friday, two days later.
 Their second recurring order would be scheduled the following week on a Friday.

 If you have any other fixed weekly scenarios you're curious about, don't hesitate to Email our Support Wizards for more information.

 The functionality behind fixed monthly order intervals is very similar to weekly, except you're choosing a specific day of the month for monthly orders to fall on.
 This feature is popular among subscription box models as it allows the store owner to better prepare for their monthly orders.

 This feature can be set up for monthly, bi-monthly, and quarterly intervals as well, as this would prevent orders from being scattered throughout the month.

 In "Single Product" or "Multiple Product" cart style you would find these settings when creating or editing an individual "Subscription Group" in Step 2.

 You would first choose a date, and then choose a numerical value for the buffer days.

-Buffer days are used to prevent a subscriber's first and second recurring order from falling too close together when you've configured your monthly subscriptions to bill on the same day every month.
+Buffer days prevent a subscriber's first and second recurring order from falling too close together.